SciCompKL/CoDiPack/documentation/examples/Example_02_Custom_adjoint_vector_evaluation.md

 **Full code:**
 \snippet examples/Example_02_Custom_adjoint_vector_evaluation.cpp Example 2 - Custom adjoint vector helper

+The custom adjoint vector helper structure ([CustomAdjointVectorHelper](@ref codi::CustomAdjointVectorHelper) allows to use a custom type for the adjoint vector, by providing a simple tape like interface.

+The biggest change is that all operations for the reverse mode have to be done on the helper structure.
+That is seeding, evaluation and retrieving.

 Notes on using the codi::CustomAdjointVectorHelper:
  - Internal adjoint vector is automatically created.
  - The default tape is the global tape.
 (Can be changed with [setTape](@ref codi::CustomAdjointVectorInterface::setTape)